 Click on Show and a new dialog box will open.

 Those items which are NOT on this list WILL NOT be displayed IF this is enabled.
 You will have to ADD the control panel applet’s NAME, (eg: appwiz.cpl) which you WANT to be displayed in the Control Panel.
 But this is easier said than done, and it is rather painstaking work, as you need to KNOW the names!
 Do click and read whatever is written in the ‘Explain’ tab.
-This way you can choose which applets to hide or show in the Control Panel.
+This way you can choose which applets to show in the Control Panel.

 Here is a non-exhaustive list of all Windows Control Panel applets.